 Where is the future?
 Where does the “new” reside?
 We will find the future in places where new forms of human coexistence, participation, and co-participation are tried out….It is necessary for us to learn this unity in diversity, and this diversity in unity’Cagliari P., 2012.
 One city, many children: Reggio Emilia, a history of the present, p.
 45.

-As one of the top 10 countries in the world, in terms of diversity, at the tip of the most diverse continent on the planet, South Africa has the potential to offer one of the best education systems in the world; by providing more opportunities for it’s children to learn how to live together, rather than continue segregation based on ongoing economic-based inequalities.
+As one of the top 10 countries in the world, in terms of cultural and ethnic diversity, at the tip of the most linguistically diverse continent on the planet, we believe South Africa has the potential to offer one of the best education systems in the world.
+This is why we are committed to providing an opportunity for your child to learn how to live with others together.